Last week I gave you part one of how to make healthy eating stick.

 It could also be a combination of things.

 I want you to take a look at your current routine and habits and choose the ones that are no longer serving you.
-Now pick one day out of the week, and play around with sustaining on this day each week.
+Now pick one day out of the week and play around with abstaining from it on this day each week.

-Start there and see where it gets you.
+Start there and see where it takes you.

 6) Make sure your healthy food actually tastes good

-This might sound uber obvious, but if your healthy food tastes like cardboard, then you don’t stand a chance at making it a part of your everyday.
+This might sound super obvious, but if your healthy food tastes like cardboard, then you don’t stand a chance at making it a part of your everyday.